jkotlinski/lsdpack/README.md

 ## Game Boy Sound System (GBS)

-It is possible to put the recorded music in a .gbs file using the commands below.
+It is possible to create a .gbs file using the commands below.
 The makegbs -s option must be changed to the number of songs.

 	./lsdpack.exe -g lsdj.gb
 	rgbasm -o player_gbs.o player_gbs.s